What every best Vacuum Cleaners has:

 - A long power cord.

-Reviewed.com conducts thorough reviews of a number of upright, canister and robot vacuums.
-Each is ranked on a scale to 10; some also earn Editors' Choice or Best of Year honors as well.
+Reviewed conducts thorough reviews of a number of upright, canister and robot vacuums.
+Each is ranked on a scale to 10; some also earn Editors' Choice or Best of Year honors.
 Testing is exceptionally well documented.
 The site looks to factors such as design, usability, performance, and features to name top choices.
 This site is continually updated, although older reviews are not removed, which makes it a good resource for those who may be shopping for older models.

 While testing is not quite as well-documented here as elsewhere, it's clear that it's been done to choose these top ten vacuums.
 Popular vacuums from Dyson, Shark and Miele are included, and each vacuum is rated and ranked against the others.
-Factors taken into account include performance, convenience and design, design extras, accessories and warranty and support.
+Factors taken into account include performance, convenience and design, design extras and accessories.
 The top three picks also earn Gold, Silver or Bronze Awards, respectively.

-We found the largest volume of owner comments on vacuum cleaners of all types at Amazon.com.
-The most popular models garner thousands of reviews -- a few are close to the 10,000 mark -- almost all have hundreds.
-Even expensive vacuums, which have fewer reviews elsewhere, tend to have many reviews here.
+We found the largest selection of upright vacuum cleaners -- as well as the most customer reviews -- at Amazon.
+The most popular models garner thousands of reviews -- and a few are over the 10,000 mark.
 Some reviewers come back after months or years to provide updates on their original reviews, giving a helpful insight into long term usage.

 This retail site, which includes many comparison charts and articles, focuses on the needs of allergy sufferers.
 Vacuum cleaners with HEPA filters are recommended for people who need maximum removal of allergens.
 There are fewer vacuums here overall, however.